-Communities and Customization
+5.9.
+Communities and customization.
 Communities can be defined as "large organized groups" (Friesen, 2004, p.
 21).
-In the Internet, socalled virtual communities play an important role for inducing customers to revisit websites.
+In the Internet, so-called virtual communities play an important role for inducing customers to revisit websites.
 Koh and Kim (2003/4) identified the enthusiasm of the community's leaders, offline activities which are available to the members and the general enjoyability as important antecedents for the members' feeling of relationship to a community.

 Customization activities allow visitors to specify their preferences while personalization automatically generates individualized content (Nunes et al., 2001).
-In the context of this paper, all strategies which present individualized content to a website's visitor or e-mail recipient are subsumed under the notion of customization.
-Besides the many advantages individualized content possesses, such as target-oriented offers and time savings, the increased need for customers' personal data raises severe privacy concerns (Milberg et al., 1995; Graeff et al., 2002).
+In the context of this paper, all strategies which present individualized content to a web site's visitor or e-mail recipient are subsumed under the notion of customization.
+Besides a lot of advantages individualized content possesses, such as target-oriented offers and time savings, the increased need for customers' personal data raises severe privacy concerns (Milberg et al., 1995; Graeff et al., 2002).